mcanam/liricle/README.md

 import Liricle from "liricle";
 ```

-if you don't want to use npm you can add the script tag below in your html
+If you don't want to use npm you can add the script tag below in your html

 ``` html
 <script src="https://cdn.jsdelivr.net/npm/liricle"></script>